-The general rules regarding foreign judgments apply (with the provisions of the EU Insolvency Regulation).
+The general rules regarding the recognition of foreign judgments apply (with the provisions of the EU Insolvency Regulation).
 Act XXVIII of 2017 on private international law prescribes specific provisions for the recognition of judgments adopted in insolvency proceedings.
-Pursuant to these provisions, the recognition of judgments in insolvency proceedings is subject to reciprocity between Hungary and the state of the court that delivered that judgment.
-Recognition of main insolvency proceedings before a Hungarian court.
+Pursuant to these provisions, additionally, the recognition of judgments in insolvency proceedings is subject to reciprocity between Hungary and the state of the court that delivered that judgment.
+Recognition of main insolvency proceedings conducted abroad shall not preclude the opening of secondary insolvency proceedings before a Hungarian court.

-In Hungary, a foreign judgment opening main insolvency proceedings shall impart legal effects provided for by the law of the state regarding the opening of proceedings only if no secondary insolvency proceedings are opened in Hungary.
+In Hungary, a foreign judgment opening main insolvency proceedings shall impart legal effects provided for in the law of the state of the opening of proceedings only if no secondary insolvency proceedings are opened in Hungary.
 Additional conditions and special rules of procedure may be established by law regarding the recognition of legal effects related to the main insolvency proceedings conducted abroad.